TosiDrop/docs/docs/user-guides/how-can-I-add-my-pool-or-token-project.md

 # How can I add my pool or token project?

 We’ll soon announce how tokens can be distributed on our platform.
+In the meantime, projects can message @TosiDrop on our official Twitter account.